mixnet-correlation/mixmatch-flow-matching-for-mixnet-traffic_popets-2024-2/README.md

 ### Setting Up

-Execute the following steps as user `root` on a Ubuntu 22.04 machine `ubuntu2204` with at least moderate hardware capabilities (we recommend at least 8 CPU cores, 16 GB RAM, 80 GB free disk space).
+Execute the following steps as user `root` on a Ubuntu 22.04 machine `ubuntu2204` equipped with the above mentioned hardware capabilities (CPU cores, RAM size, GPU available) and at least 100 GB of free disk space.
 Mind that the scripts below will install some Ubuntu packages as well as Miniconda and a Miniconda-based Python environment with the packages we need.
 If you don't want this to happen to your current machine, please make sure to run this in a virtual machine or ephemeral cloud instance.
 ```bash
 root@ubuntu2204 $   mkdir -p ~/mixmatch
 root@ubuntu2204 $   cd ~/mixmatch